junesirius/junesirius.github.io/_posts/Supernatural/2024-09-03-SPN-Rewatch-records.md

 ### S13E23

 Apocalypse World Michael and Lucifer come through to this world.
-Michael wants world end, Jack beats him, Lucifer steals Jack's grace and takes Jack and Sam away and ready to end the world.
+Michael wants world end, Jack beats him, Lucifer steals Jack's grace (which makes him dying as human) and takes Jack and Sam away and ready to end the world.
 Dean says yes to Michael, kills Lucifer, gets double-crossed and fully possessed by Michael.

+### S14E08

+Cass makes deal with the Shadow to save Jack.

 ## Enochian